VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ![png](cb_simulation_assets/output_26_0.png)

-## Scenario 2
+## Second scenario

-In the real world people's preferences change over time.
-So now in the simulation we are going to incorporate two different cost functions, and swap over to the second one halfway through.
-Below is a a table of the new reward function we are going to use, `get_cost_1`:
+People’s preferences change over time in the real world.
+To account for this in the simulation, we incorporate two different cost functions and swap over to the second one halfway through.

+The following table represents the new reward function `get_cost_1`:

 ### Tom